 If you get stuck in the middle of your story, a relationship prompt may give you something to get the story moving again.

-is a loan clerk who only wants what is rightfully hers/his..
-He is generally versatile and versatile, but sometimes selfish
+is a food server who wants to keep a promise..
+He is generally trustworthy and accurate, but sometimes cynical

-is a secretary who will do anything for his/her next meal..
-He is generally trustworthy and tolerant, but sometimes passive
+is a legal secretary who wants a more exciting life..
+He is generally enthusiastic and intelligent, but sometimes impatient

 - How did these two meet for the first time?